 Both Ashima Shiraishi and Margo Hayes didn’t qualify for a spot for the US even though they are America’s top outdoor climbers.

 Sasha DiGiulian isn’t competing in the Olympics.
 She has competed a lot before with big results but nowadays focuses on outdoor climbing.
-She has done some commentating in competition at Adidas Rockstars 2019 so could be at the games to watch or give expert opinion.
+She has done some commentating in competition at Adidas Rockstars 2019 so could be at the games to watch or give an expert opinion.

 Sport Climbing Olympics Changing In Paris 2024?

-At the next Summer Olympics in Paris 2024, Speed Climbing will be separate in it’s own category, with Lead and Bouldering grouped together.
-This means more medals and more chance for specialists to shine.
-Long term climbers are generally more excited to watch events without Speed Climbing included as it’s not really regarded as “climbing” as Speed Climbing outdoors just isn’t a thing.
+At the next Summer Olympics in Paris 2024, Speed Climbing will be separate in its own category, with Lead and Bouldering grouped together.
+This means more medals and more chances for specialists to shine.
+Long-term climbers are generally more excited to watch events without Speed Climbing included as it’s not really regarded as “climbing” as Speed Climbing outdoors just isn’t a thing.

 Is Alex Honnold Competing At The Olympics?